partrickJhonson/beef/Module-Creation.md

 ### Defining Data Types

 The **self.options** method should return an array which defines data proposed to the user.
-Here is an example with different fields taken from existing modules :
+Here is an example with different fields taken from existing modules:

 ```ruby
   def self.options